hitarthibhatt/Calculator/README.md

 # Calculator
-This is a self-made, small calculator project built using HTML, CSS, and JavaScript.
-The calculator allows users to perform various arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a self-made calculator project built using HTML, CSS, and JavaScript.
+The calculator interface is designed with HTML and styled with CSS to create a clean and intuitive layout.
+JavaScript is used to handle the logic behind the calculator's operations, enabling it to perform basic arithmetic functions such as addition, subtraction, multiplication, and division.
+The calculator responds to user input by dynamically updating the display with the result of the calculation.
+This project showcases my skills in web development by combining HTML, CSS, and JavaScript to create a functional and interactive tool.